fmanimashaun/pizza-menu-app/readme.md

-# web app built with typescript and vite
+# web app built with typescript and vite and server-json